magento/merchdocs/src/cms/adobe-stock.md

     - For **Name**, enter a descriptive name for your integration.

-    - For **Description**, enter a longer form description for your integration
+    - For **Description**, enter a longer form description for your integration.

     - For **Platform**, select the **Web** option.